JMSchuurmans/blog-posts/007_my_first_web_app.md

 When I was trying to figure out what to build, I took to heart the wise words of [Ben Greenberg], who told me once to keep it simple, especially when building something for the first time.
 "Your goal is to learn" he said, "not impress.
 Besides, simple projects done well are impressive for someone at your level."

 Given that, I knew I only wanted my app to have a has_many/belongs_to relationship, nothing more.
 Two models, no join table, no problems.
 That meant that I would have a User model, and something that belongs_to the user.
-So I thought a wine journal would lend itself perfectly to this.
-A user has_many wines, and wine belongs_to the user.
+So I thought a wine journal would lend itself particularly well to this.
+A user `has_many` wines, and wine `belongs_to` the user.
 The user inputs information about wines they like, and stores them for future reference.
 It was perfect!

 However, I had a hard time getting excited about the idea, despite my commitment to keep it simple.
 This idea kept popping into my head to allow other users to view every other user's wine entries, and before long I had this concept of a wine-centric social media platform in my head.
 Once I had named it Vino, there was no turning back.